Louis Gagnon Sells 10,000 Shares of Intact Financial Co. (TSE:IFC) Stock

 - On Thursday, June 6th, Louis Gagnon sold 10,000 shares of Intact Financial stock.
 The stock was sold at an average price of C$229.56, for a total value of C$2,295,607.00.

-The company also recently announced a quarterly dividend, which will be paid on Friday, June 28th.
-Shareholders of record on Friday, June 14th will be issued a $1.21 dividend.
-This represents a $4.84 dividend on an annualized basis and a yield of 2.15%.
-The ex-dividend date is Friday, June 14th.
-Intact Financial’s dividend payout ratio is 56.21%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 28th.
+Investors of record on Friday, June 14th will be given a $1.21 dividend.
+This represents a $4.84 dividend on an annualized basis and a dividend yield of 2.17%.
+The ex-dividend date of this dividend is Friday, June 14th.
+Intact Financial’s dividend payout ratio is currently 56.21%.

-IFC has been the topic of a number of recent research reports.
-BMO Capital Markets increased their target price on Intact Financial from C$240.00 to C$250.00 in a research note on Thursday, May 9th.
-Scotiabank increased their target price on Intact Financial from C$261.00 to C$264.00 in a research note on Thursday, May 9th.
-National Bankshares increased their target price on Intact Financial from C$247.00 to C$260.00 in a research note on Thursday, May 9th.
-CIBC increased their target price on Intact Financial from C$225.00 to C$250.00 and gave the stock an “outperform” rating in a research note on Thursday, February 15th.
-Finally, TD Securities increased their target price on Intact Financial from C$250.00 to C$258.00 and gave the stock a “buy” rating in a research note on Wednesday, May 8th.
-One research analyst has rated the stock with a hold rating and seven have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average price target of C$247.30.
+IFC has been the topic of several research reports.
+National Bankshares upped their price objective on Intact Financial from C$247.00 to C$260.00 in a report on Thursday, May 9th.
+Scotiabank upped their price objective on Intact Financial from C$261.00 to C$264.00 in a report on Thursday, May 9th.
+BMO Capital Markets upped their price objective on Intact Financial from C$240.00 to C$250.00 in a report on Thursday, May 9th.
+TD Securities upped their price objective on Intact Financial from C$250.00 to C$258.00 and gave the stock a “buy” rating in a report on Wednesday, May 8th.
+Finally, Jefferies Financial Group upped their price objective on Intact Financial from C$231.00 to C$242.00 in a report on Thursday, May 9th.
+One equities research analyst has rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+According to MarketBeat, the company has an average rating of “Moderate Buy” and a consensus price target of C$247.30.

 Intact Financial Corporation, through its subsidiaries, provides property and casualty insurance products to individuals and businesses in Canada, the United States, the United Kingdom, and internationally.
 The company offers insurance, such as personal auto which provides coverage from accidents, third party liability, and physical damage; personal property which provides protection for homes and contents from risks, including fire, theft, vandalism, water damages, other damages, and personal liability; and commercial line and specialty line insurance which provides commercial auto, property, and liability coverages.